Our Charity: The Pearce Coggan Foundation

 Partnering for our visitors.
 Because of MaryAnn’s roots in Lambeth, South London.

 Our first activity in this partnership was to host ten 9-year olds, with 6 leaders, to spend 4 days camping in the woods and following a modified “forest school” curriculum in August 2015.
 Unfortunately, The Kids’ Company ceased trading in the week that was set for the visit and the trip was cancelled.
-However, we have now partnered with the charity Outdoor People who brought 6 single parent families from Hackney, London to camp for 3 days during August 2016, 14 families in 2017 and many more are coming in 2018.
+However, we have now partnered with the charity Outdoor People who brought 6 single parent families from Hackney, London to camp for 3 days during August 2016, 14 families in 2017 and many more in 2018 & 2019.
 Outdoor People’s purpose is very like ours: getting kids outdoors and active.
 In the meantime, we have established a relationship with Poulton Wood, a subsidiary of the Canterbury Oast Trust, who work with adults with severe learning difficulties; they have visited, providing their clients with a change of environment

 Working with Kent Wildlife Trust,

-We have started managing the pastures and woodland for significant environmental improvement.
+We are managing the pastures and woodland for significant environmental improvement.
 In 2012 we commissioned a survey of all the pastures at Green Farm, and at the neighbouring Alex Farm, to get a baseline for future improvement and subsidised a trainee volunteer at KWT to work on the Ashford Meadows Project, aimed at bringing several low weald meadows, including those at Green Farm, into a unified wildlife habitat.
 The environment around Green Farm is very special, including some of the few remaining examples of some of the most threatened wildlife habitats in the country.
 See Annex D: Flora & Fauna in the Area: An analysis by the Kent Wildlife Trust.
 We have also sewn an acre of new wildflower meadow and ¼-acre of wild bird seed mix (meadow plants that seed late in the season to help sustain birds over the winter).
 We have also lent our facilities for Kent Wildlife Trust to run a series of one day workshops, using Green Farm as a study site for environmental improvement.

 Working with local charities